proinsias/proinsias.github.io/_posts/2017/2017-05-03-Snowflake-Show-file-formats.md

 ---
 layout: single
-title: "Snowflake: Show file formats"
+title: 'Snowflake: Show file formats'
 date: 2017-05-03 21:17
-last_modified_at: 2017-05-03 21:17
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - snowflake
     - til
 ---

 To list the file formats for which you have access privileges, use: